Go back

 Dinner on Chapel Street

+Restaurants cover every cuisine and price point.
+Thai street food, wood-fired pizza, Indian curries, Japanese izakaya, and modern Australian all operate within walking distance.
 Most kitchens take last orders at 9.30 pm weekdays, extending to 10.30 pm weekends.
 Late-night eats run past midnight in Windsor.
 Pizza, kebabs, and dumpling bars feed the post-pub crowd.
 Bookings help on weekends.
 Walk-ins work early in the week.

 Karaoke

 Karaoke on Chapel Street means private rooms rather than public stages.
-Groups book booths for 1 to 2 hour sessions.
-Room sizes range from 4-person spaces to party rooms fitting 12 or more.
+Groups book booths for one to two-hour sessions.
+Room sizes range from small group spaces to party rooms fitting larger crowds.
 Song catalogues cover decades of classics.
+Friday and Saturday nights book out days ahead.
+Some spots run until the early hours on weekends.

 Bars and Pubs

 Bars on Chapel Street span wine rooms, cocktail lounges, rooftop terraces, and neighbourhood pubs.
 Greville St hides natural wine bars behind unmarked doors.
 South Yarra elevates the experience with skyline views and dress codes.
-Windsor keeps it casual with live music pubs and beer gardens.
+Windsor keeps it casual with live music, pubs and beer gardens.